PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 In the case of chemotaxis, the stimuli is ligand binding; the cell perceives this change, and propagates this information through a series of molecules, which leads to the cellular response of changed flagellar movement.

 This pathway includes a receptor complex MCP, a series of chemotaxis proteins - CheW, CheA, CheY, CheZ (*Che* stands for chemotaxis), and the basal body of flagelli.
-The figure provides a visualization.
+The figure provides a visualization[^ParkinsonLab].
 ![image-center](../assets/images/chemotaxisphosnew.png){: .align-center}
 <figcaption>A summary of chemotaxis pathway.
 Signal is ligand binding, and the signal is propagated through CheA and CheY phosphorylation, which leads to the response of CW flagllar rotation.</figcaption>